-a. reaching an agreement or contract that respects each client's expressed needs and choices b. communicating terms and conditions of the agreement or contract in ways easily understood by the client and appropriate to their context c. stating any reasonably foreseeable limitations to a client's confidentiality or privacy d. providing the client with a record or easy access to a record of what has been agreed e. keeping a record of what has been agreed and of any changes or clarifications when they occur a. these boundaries are consistent with the aims of working together and beneficial to the client b. any dual or multiple relationships will be avoided where the risks of harm to the client outweigh any benefits to the client c. reasonable care is taken to separate and maintain a distinction between our personal and professional presence on social media where this could result in harmful dual relationships with clients d. the impact of any dual or multiple relationships will be periodically reviewed in supervision and discussed with clients when appropriate.
-They may also be discussed with any colleagues or managers in order to enhance the integrity of the work being undertaken
+a.
+Reaching an agreement or contract that respects each client's expressed needs and choices b.
+Communicating terms and conditions of the agreement or contract in ways easily understood by the client and appropriate to their context c.
+Stating any reasonably foreseeable limitations to a client's confidentiality or privacy d.
+Providing the client with a record or easy access to a record of what has been agreed e.
+Keeping a record of what has been agreed and of any changes or clarifications when they occur.